Plates-Perfecto/CodePath-iOS-Final-Project/README.md

 ### User Stories

-- [x] User sees an app icon on the home screen.
+- [x] User can see an app icon on the home screen.
 - [x] User can view and switch tap on the tab views (home, breakfast, main, dessert).

 ### App Walkthrough GIF